Are You Caring for Your Parents and Your Kids at the Same Time?

 I became a Mom for the first time later in life – but most of us will be in this situation when our kids are old enough to help take care of themselves.
 My girls were teen and preteen when this happened to our family, and the necessity of having to take care of somethings themselves helped them to grow.

-One way to stay on top of your situation as much as possible is to automate the tasks you do everyday.
+One way to stay on top of your situation as much as you can is to automate the tasks you do everyday.
 You are going to need systems and routines to aid you for laundry, meals – preparation, planning, and shopping, etc.

 Other parents may not understand why you suddenly can’t chaperone the field trip or make homemade snacks and that is okay.
 If they are ever in your shoes, they will suddenly realize what was going on.
 Any projects around your home that can wait like organizing or redecorating, will just have to wait.